Scarzer/nodeAppSpawner/README.md

 - Detect what enviroment is needed based on the extension of the file
 - MAKE A FUCKING INTERFACE!!!!

+### Change Log
+**Version 0.0.4
+Inital Commit

+**Version 0.0.5
+Optimization in the socket broadcasting.
+Responds to number of connected clients

 ## License